ever-co/ever-demand/README.md

 ### Run Platform Projects

-Finally, each project from Ever Platform can be started by single command from this list:
+Finally, each project from Ever Platform could start by single command from this list:

 ```
  yarn run:server # Run API server